Netflix could introduce ads later this year: report - NewsBreak

 Other services like Hulu and Peacock offer similar plans, and Disney+ is on track to debut a similar offering later this year.
 Apple’s streaming service is ad-free, minus promotions for its own content.

-Netflix tested commercials in 2018 – referring to them instead as video promotions that appeared between episodes and movies – but offered users the opportunity to opt out of them.Apple discontinues iPod touch
+Netflix tested commercials in 2018 – referring to them instead as video promotions that appeared between episodes and movies – but offered users the opportunity to opt-out of them.MORE: Dolly Parton and Taco Bell are making a musical

 In a recent note to employees, executives said they aim to introduce a lower-priced, ad-supported plan during the last quarter of 2022, The New York Times reported Tuesday.
 And for those of you who share – or borrow – someone else’s account, Netflix executives say they’re planning to start cracking down on password sharing around the same time.